Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter4/4-xdp.md

 One common use case of XDP is DDoS mitigation, where it quickly identifies and drops malicious traffic with minimal processing overhead.
 XDP is also heavily used for advanced packet forwarding and load balancing, enabling quick header modifications and packet routing decisions directly at the driver level.
 Network analytics and sampling are other powerful XDP applications, where packet data can be efficiently captured and transmitted to user-space applications through memory-mapped ring buffers.
 Custom protocol handling, such as encapsulation or decapsulation, is easily achievable with XDP, facilitating efficient interactions with upper-layer network functions such as the GRO engine.
 Real-world deployments by companies like Facebook (Katran) and Cloudflare have demonstrated substantial performance improvements by integrating XDP for load balancing, firewalling, and DDoS mitigation.
-For more details please visit https://docs.cilium.io/en/latest/reference-guides/bpf/progtypes/#xdp.
+For more details please visit [Cilium's documentation](https://tinyurl.com/4f7xbbs9).

 The next example is explained previously.
 The following code performs a chain of checks to drop port 8080 on ingress traffic using `XDP_DROP`.
 The code uses `xdp_md` as context instead of `sk_buff` as previously explained.

 ```c
 #include <linux/bpf.h>